wisphill/yuu_academy/_aws_route53/Route53.md

 ### Routing Policy
 - Simple: No health check, simple routing to the resource.
 - Geoproximity: Shift traffic from one region to another region by increasing bias.
-The traffic at the place with higher bias will attrack the traffic.
+The traffic at the place with higher bias will attrach the traffic.
 - Multi values: Routing traffic to multi resources and it can integrate with health check.
 So it is powerful than simple routing with multi values
 - Failover: Routing to primary/secondary resources, and it will prepare for failover.
 - Geolocation: Routing based on user country/location.